framely/community/docs/guide/build-provider.md

    ]
    ```

-Take the slot **dayOfWeek** as an example and the annotations of it should look like this:
+Take the `dayOfWeek` slot as an example and the annotations of it should look like this:

 ::: thumbnail
 ![dayOfWeek annotations](/images/guide/build-service/dayofweek-annotation.png)
 :::

 ## Implement the service
 Finally, after the tables are ready, you can provide implementation for each function defined in the service.
-You can do this on the OpenCUI platform using PSQL (or native Kotlin code, but not for this service, so it is not covered here).
+You can do this on the OpenCUI platform using [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html) or native Kotlin code.

-1. Enter the provider that imported the hours service.
+1. Enter the provider that imported the `hours` module.
-2. Go to the **Service** page, in the **Functions** section, click function **getHoursDay**.
+2. Go to the **Service** page, in the **Functions** section, select `getHoursDay` function.
    - Make sure the implementation is **Provider dependent**.
    - Copy and paste the following code:
      ```sql